noyevate/to-do/README.md

 # How to run the application locally
 * install node
 * npm install express sequelize dotenv jsonwebtoken mysql2
-* ensure you change the datbase name.
+* ensure you change the database name.